frieda566/FlashPlay/documention.md

 This part of the code was important to handle the victory or loss, to disable the entry and to enable the reset button.
 The _game_over_popup() was used to show the detailed stats from the game played.
 I used the cleanup logic in _end_game() so that restarting a race does not cause errors or duplicate timers.
 I also integrated streak plants by updating them through their record_activity() method when a game ends.

-**Sources that helped**

 # Meetings